zinkem/zinkem.github.io/_posts/2020-05-06-mermaid-diagrams-as-code.md

 grep 'require(' **/*.js | node translate.js
 ```

-Running the line above yields this output:
+Running the line above yields this output, which can be copied into VScode and previewed:

 ```mermaid
 graph LR